 Warden Hubbard has been an active member of The Mississippi Association of Gang Investigators (M.A.G.I.) since 2007.
 During his training, he developed a method of validating gang members and identifying their tattoos/markings.
 That method allows gang awareness to be presented to local schools and other Law Enforcement Agencies.
 He is continuing to compile data on gang presence in Hancock County and throughout South Mississippi.

 In 2011, Warden Hubbard was chosen to serve as first Warden of Hancock County’s newly constructed Public Safety Complex.

 In 2014, Warden Hubbard was elected President of Mississippi Jail Association.

 In December of 2014, Warden Hubbard returned to the Harrison County Sheriff’s Department as the Warden of the Adult Detention Center.
 Warden Hubbard is married to his wife Lisa.
 Together they have 2 sons, 1 daughter and 12 grandchildren.

 Captain Phillip Marr graduated from Slidell High School in 1985 and attended college at Mississippi Gulf Coast Community College, The University of Southern Mississippi and The University of Tennessee Chattanooga, majoring in Criminal Justice.

-Major Pullen began his career in law enforcement in 1992 with the Biloxi Police Department as a patrol officer.
-After graduating in 1994 from the Mississippi Law Enforcement Officer’s Basic Academy, Major Pullen went to work with the Gulfport Police Department.
+Captain Marr began his career in law enforcement in 1989 with the Harrison County Sheriff’s Office as a corrections officer.
+After graduating in 1994 from the Mississippi Law Enforcement Officer’s Basic Academy, Captain Marr was transferred to the Harrison County Sheriff’s Office Patrol Division.